csci265-team/HiddenFrame/documentation/design.md

 However the document is actually structured/ordered, the following information (at a minimum) needs to be present:

-The team and project name, contact info (the contact info is just a single point of contact in case a reader has questions or feedback)

-A table of contents (optional but nice to have)

 A design overview
     This provides an intuitive overview of the high level logical design, preferably with a context diagram (the top level DFD), and also of the key transformations/decisions that will be needed when going from the logical design to an implementation.

-    The logical design
-    In the logical design we need to specify the decomposition of our system into smaller components from a logical (code-independent) perspective.
-The logical design should reflect either a layered/top-down approach or an object-oriented approach (or a hybrid of the two), clearly describing the division of the overall system into key components, then clearly describing the decomposition of those, etc. as needed.

 A medium-sized project might involve dividing the overall system into several interacting subsystems, dividing each subsystem into several interacting modules, dividing each module into a number of interacting components, etc.

 Since different subsystems/modules/components will likely be developed by different people, it is important that as a team we clearly establish the responsibilities of each element and how they will interact with others.
 Thus for each level of decomposition I generally recommend the inclusion of a data flow diagram (DFD), with clear supporting explanation.

-    Each element of the system (i.e. each subsystem, module, component, etc) should contain clear, easily referenced descriptions of: its overall purpose
+Each element of the system (i.e. each subsystem, module, component, etc) should contain clear, easily referenced descriptions of:
+        its overall purpose
         each of the services it provides for other elements of the same DFD level (what will it implement that is used by other portions of the system?)
         - this should show the information exchanged during that process the interactions between it and the user(s) and any other external systems any persistent data it will need to store, giving each data component a name and identifying the type and restrictions on the data (e.g. "vehicle weight will be stored as a non-negative real number of kilos, rounded to the nearest kilo)

 As discussed in lectures, we are seeking a division into elements that are cohesive yet loosely coupled, and we want to ensure that all aspects of the overall product functionality are captured somewhere within our design.

-    The transition from the logical design to an implementation Eventually we'll need to map the elements of our logical design to actual codable entities.
+The transition from the logical design to an implementation
+    Eventually we'll need to map the elements of our logical design to actual codable entities.

 This section isn't expected to be rigorously completed for phase 3, but the goal is to have an organized start/outline (something we can build off of in phase 4 to get implementation underway).

 Key elements to consider include:
         identifying the programming language(s) and any supporting tools to be used identifying the directory and file naming structure to be used within the code repository: identifying the files/directories/subdirectories we use to store the different actual code elements identifying the implementation method for each shared data store (database, file, etc), including format, fields, layout